 Maintenance, repair, and operating materials (MROs)

-MROs, such as office and cleaning supplies are crucial for functioning of businesses.
+MROs, such as office and cleaning supplies are crucial for the functioning of businesses.
 They are crucial though they are not immediately necessary for the production process.

 Finished goods: These products don’t need to be processed any further.
 They are purchased for resale or internal usage by businesses.